storacha/w3up/README.md

 ### Command Line

-Install [`@web3-storage/w3cli`](https://github.com/web3-storage/w3cli#readme) globally and save your api token then add your files to web3!
+Install [`@web3-storage/w3cli`](https://github.com/web3-storage/w3cli#readme) globally, authorize it to act on your behalf, create a space and upload your files.
 It calculates the root CID for your files locally before sending them to web3.storage.

 **shell**
 ```shell